parcel-bundler/website/src/languages/svg.md

 **Note**: `svgo.config.js`, `svgo.config.mjs`, and `svgo.config.cjs` are also supported for JavaScript-based configuration, but should be avoided when possible because it reduces the effectiveness of Parcel's caching.
 Use a JSON based configuration format instead.

 {% endwarning %}

+{% note %}

+Previous versions of Parcel used SVGO as the default SVG minifier.
+To continue using SVGO instead of Parcel's builtin SVG minifier, you can use the `@parcel/optimizer-svgo` plugin in your `.parcelrc`.
+See [Plugins](/features/plugins/) for more information.

+{% endnote %}